Litigation Funding

 The Civil Justice Council is pleased to establish this review at the request of the Lord Chancellor.
 We also welcome discussion of this work in Parliament during the passage of the Litigation Funding Agreements (Enforceability) Bill.

-The working group will look to provide an interim report by summer 2024, and a full report by Summer 2025.
+The working group will look to provide a full report by summer 2025.

-The CJC’s function help to make civil justice more accessible, fair and efficient is at the heart of our work.
-This review will set out the current position of Third-Party Funding, will consider access to justice, its effectiveness and regulatory options.
+The CJC’s function to help make civil justice more accessible, fair, and efficient is at the heart of our work.
+This review will set out the current position of litigation funding, including that of third-party funding, and will consider access to justice, its effectiveness, and regulatory options.
 We will, where necessary, make recommendations for change.

 The full terms of reference are set out below.